Sump Pump Float Switch Working Principle

 The main drawback of tethered switches is that they require a large basin to move up and down.
 The longer the cord, the larger the risk that the float tangles on things inside the basin.
 Read our article on float switch wiring for more information on how to wire float switches.

-Figure 3: Tethered float switch
+Figure 2: Tethered float switch and counterweight

 Apart from knowing whether the float switch should act in a normally open or normally closed position, there are several other considerations when selecting a suitable float switch for a sump pump.